 What’s scarier than a haunted house?
 Of course it’s a haunted log cabin in the woods!
-If you’re into ghosts, apparitions and the paranormal, you’ll want to check out these log cabins.
+If you’re into ghosts, apparitions and the paranormal, you’ll want to check out these Haunted cabins.

 White Otter Castle

 The three story log cabin was single-handedly built over many years by eccentric Jimmy McOuat.
 It is located on the shores of White Otter Lake in Ontario and can only be accessed by snow mobile, plane or boat.
 He intended the home to be a dowry for his future bride that he was yet to meet in person.
 McOuat tragically died in the fall of 1918 while fishing.
 His body, tangled in fishing nets, was not discovered until the following spring.
-His grave is next to the log castle and his ghost is said to still wander the property.
+His grave is next to the log castle, and rumors say that his ghost still wanders the property.

 Part of a three cabin compound, Shamrock House was built around 1925.
 Legend tells that a pretty young woman named Nancy and two friends were hired to provide “upstairs entertainment.”
-Nancy changed her mind and locked herself in an upstairs bedroom.
+However, Nancy changed her mind and locked herself in an upstairs bedroom.
 Nancy’s father, a fire and brimstone preacher, heard of the situation and set out for Shamrock House.
-When Nancy heard of her father’s pending approach, she overdosed on opium.
-Her ghost is said to softly cry at night.
+Then, when Nancy heard of her father’s pending approach, she overdosed on opium.
+The stories say that her ghost cries softy during the night.

 Austin Log House

-Ohio’s scariest cabin might be the Austin Log House.
+One of the most haunted cabins in Ohio might be the Austin Log House.
 Built by the town’s founder John Austin sometime in the 1700’s, the cabin is reportedly haunted by a headless soldier.
-Austintown residents have spotted him in the upstairs windows as they walk by.
+Even today, Austintown residents have spotted him in the upstairs windows as they walk by.

 Located in Savannah, Georgia, Laura’s Cottage is a historic 1799 guest house with original pine floors, walls, and ceilings.
 Laura lived in the cottage for 50 years and is said to occasionally come out to open windows and flicker the lights.
 If you’re lucky she may sit with you and join you for dinner.
-The cottage was used in Robert Redford’s “The Conspirator.”
+You can even see the cottage in Robert Redford’s “The Conspirator.”

 Fort Meigs Bunkhouse No. 3